open-telemetry/opentelemetry-js-api/docs/tracing.md

   // Call getUser with the newly created context const user = await context.with(ctx, getUser, undefined, userId);

-  // attributes may also be added after the span is started span.setAttribute("http.status", 200);
+  // Attributes may also be added after the span is started.
+  // http.status_code is required by the HTTP trace semantic conventions span.setAttribute("http.status_code", 200);

   response.send(user.toJson());
+  span.setStatus({
+      code: SpanStatusCode.SUCCESS,
+  });
   span.end();

   // Attributes MAY NOT be added after the span ends